Protecting ecosystems

 Budget: GBP 14.2 million

-Aims: Climate resilience and Agriculture
+Themes: Climate resilience and food systems

 Funded by: UK International Development